Lucas3oo/sonarlint-gradle-plugin/README.md

 ### Apply to Kotlin project
 If the project has the Kotlin plugin applied then that means the Java plugin is applied too.
 The `Sonarlint` task will be generated for main and test classes.
 E.g. `sonarlintMain` and `sonarlintTest`.
-The source code and resources for the 'main' source set will be scanned using all the SonarLint plugins you configure.
+The source code and resources for the 'main' source set will be scanned using all the sonarlint plugins you configure.
 So if you have both Java and Kotlin source code then configure all the language plugins for your code.
 Like both `org.sonarsource.java:sonar-java-plugin:7.15.0.30507` and `org.sonarsource.kotlin:sonar-kotlin-plugin:2.10.0.1456` and any additionally plugin you need.